farzadshayanfar/farzadshayanfar/README.md

 ## About me:

-I'm a freelance programmer who has been doing student projects or worked as a research assistant in different research labarotaries for the past 5 years.
+I'm a self-taught freelance programmer who has been doing student projects or worked as a research assistant in different research labarotaries for the past 5 years.
 Since 2021, I have started getting into 3D model designing and game development and I'm really passionate about it.

 I accept remote job offers.